switchfootsid/Practical-Tensorflow/saving-restoring.md

 pb_df_graph = df_graph.as_graph_def() #retreive the protobuf graph definition
 ```

-## Three ways to save and restoring models for inference:
+## Four ways to use TF graphs for inference:

 1. **Saver object** for saving checkpoints and restoring **within a session**.
 2. **Writing a protobuf file** to disk and loading pb file for inference using ```tf.GraphDef() and import_graph_def```